FurtiveThomas/Wifi-Talking-System/README.md

 SKIBKID'S MSG CENTER

 YOU NEED TO download python here----> https://www.python.org/downloads/release/python-3124/
+1. in main.py and app.py replace {put_your_ip_here} with your ip

-1. run start.sh
+2. run start.sh
-2. then run main.py
+3. then run main.py
-3. and lastly run app.py
+4. and lastly run app.py

 DONE